rsparapa/end-of-life-care/README.md

 # end-of-life-care
-R source code for EOL care statistical analysis with the BART/BART3 R package See readme.txt for more info
+R source code for EOL care statistical analysis with the BART/BART3 R package.
+See readme.txt for more info.